-Enjoy 25% off our Room Rate when you stay three or more nights.
+Enjoy 15% off our Room Rate when you stay two or more nights.

 Istanbul has survived two millennia of extraordinary history.
 Formerly known as Byzantium, and then as Constantinople, it straddles the 35-kilometre (22-mile) Bosphorus Strait and is frequently described as the crossroads of Europe and Asia.
 Fought over time and again, the city became the centre of the Roman, Byzantine and Ottoman empires.
 Its historic heart – Sultanahmet and the bazaar quarter, with its great mosques, opulent palaces and Byzantine ruins – offers a fascinating glimpse into those tumultuous times.